GnialSsor/TopShooter/README.md

 When installing you should install PHP and MySQL.
 After doing this move the game files to a folder inside your XAMPP install called htdocs.

 PHP version installed should be 7.4.11.

+For all files, please click the TopShooterGame folder.